marshallm94/Mastering_Software_Development_R/README.md

 ## Data Within a Package

+Raw data should be in a subdirectory of the package called `inst/extdata`.

 Since most packages group functions together that manipulate similar data, it is usually a good idea to include some data to demonstrate how functions are used.